Modulus/modulus.github.io-src/content/win/index.md

 Summary: List of handy tools for Windows users

 Below are some of the recommended tools needed to complete this workshop.
-If you have some preferred tools, please feel free to use these.
+If you have some preferred tools, *please feel free to use these*.

 You need to be able to ssh into the machine you have been given access to, given the ip address, username and password that has been provided to you.

-# Recommended tools for Windows plattform
+# Recommended tools for Windows platform
 Tool    |  Description                                          | Guide                                           | Download
 --------|-------------------------------------------------------|-----------------------------------------------------------------------------------
 Putty   | Great open source ssh/telnet client for Windows       |  [How to use putty]({filename}/win/putty.md)    | [Download Putty](http://www.putty.org/)